z1labs/Cypher-fhEVM-Go/docs/README.md

 The library helps EVM maintainers to extend their EVM with the power of FHE.
 If you are looking for a library to deploy and use smart contracts on an fhEVM, you should better look at [fhevm](https://docs.zama.ai/fhevm)

 ## License

+This software is distributed under the BSD-3-Clause-Clear license.
+If you have any questions, please contact hello@zama.ai.